 Bilateral Monopoly

-In controller related party transactions other than controller freezeouts, pricing or valuation errors related to self-dealings in bilateral monopolies, whether determined through negotiations or ex post determinations, do not necessarily result in serious efficiency losses so long as errors are not systematically skewed.
+Pricing or valuation errors related to self-dealings in bilateral monopolies, whether determined through negotiations or ex post determinations, do not necessarily result in serious efficiency losses so long as errors are not systematically skewed.
 This is no different from controller freezeouts.
 However, unlike a controller freezeout, demand and supply may differ.
 Potentially, negotiations under the MFW regime may create positive-sum results and extra efficiency gains.

 Monopoly and Monopsony

-When competition exists with respect to the products or services that are the subjects of controller self-dealings, direct efficiency losses result if third parties lose opportunities to offer more favorable prices than the controllers.
+When free competition exists with respect to the products or services that are the subjects of controller non-freezeout self-dealings, direct efficiency losses result if third parties lose opportunities to offer more favorable prices to the controlled companies than the controllers.
 However, if controllers engage in self-dealings, generally there should be comparable arm’s length third party transactions.
-Independent directors, minority shareholders, and judiciaries, could easily identify and monitor prices of such third party transactions to prevent interlopers whose terms deviate from those of arm’s length transactions.
+Independent directors, minority shareholders, and judiciaries, could easily identify and monitor prices of such third party transactions to prevent transactions with controllers whose terms deviate from those of arm’s length transactions.
 This discourages controllers from engaging in transactions unfavorable to the controlled companies.

 In controller self-dealings other than freezeouts, one side may be monopolist or monopsonist.
 In these situations, market power is not balanced.
 However, if controlled companies have market power as monopolists or monopsonists, controllers may still dictate actual prices through governance.
 Therefore, situations where controllers as purchasers overpay, or where controllers as sellers undercharge, do not occur.
 Thus, only situations where controllers as purchasers from controlled companies underpay and where controllers as sellers to controlled companies overcharge require considerations.